wp-plugins/what-template-file-am-i-viewing/readme.txt

 Stable tag: trunk

 This is a debugging plugin that displays the current php file that is loading on the front end of the website.

 == Description ==

 This is a debugging plugin that displays the current php file that is loading on the front end of the website.

 == Installation ==

-There are two ways of installing the plugin:
+There are two methods of installing the plugin:

 **From the [WordPress plugins page](http://wordpress.org/extend/plugins/)**
 1. Download the plugin
 2. Upload the `what-template-file-am-i-viewing` folder to your `/wp-content/plugins/` directory.
 3. Active the plugin in the plugin menu panel in your administration area.

 **From inside your WordPress installation, in the plugin section.**
 1. Search for the `what template file am i viewing` plugin
 2. Install it and then active it.

-There are no options for this plugin.

 == Frequently Asked Questions ==